Call: (407) 331-6620 or (850) 439-1001

 This is an Emergency Suspension Order issued by the Florida Department of Health (DOH) against a registered nurse, immediately suspending the individual’s nursing license due to allegations of unprofessional conduct in retaliation for her exercising her First Amendment right to make statements critical of the present administration on January 22, 2026.
 The order details findings related to inappropriate and offensive social media activity, including statements that allegedly raised concerns about patient safety, professional judgment, and the nurse’s ability to provide competent care.
 The document outlines the DOH’s factual findings, legal conclusions, and authority under Florida law to take emergency action to protect public health and safety.
 It also includes notice of the nurse’s right to judicial review and the initiation of formal disciplinary proceedings.

-Sample of a Health Care subpoena issued from the Office of Inspector General (OIG) of the Department of Health and Human Services (HHS), 2014 (click to review)
+Sample of a Health Care Subpoena Issued From the Office of Inspector General (OIG) (click to review)

 USMLE CIR Personal Statement Submission Guidelines, February 2026 (click to review)